 Vibe-coding itself represents a fundamental shift in how people interact with technology.
 The phenomenon emerged this year as AI models became sophisticated enough to generate functional code from simple natural language prompts.
 Suddenly, users with little programming experience could create full applications just by describing what they wanted in plain English.

 Replit has positioned itself perfectly for this moment, billing itself as an easy-to-use platform for non-developers.
-The startup's approach could be exactly what needs to expand beyond traditional enterprise customers and reach the growing market of citizen developers.
+The startup's approach could be exactly what Google Cloud needs to expand beyond traditional enterprise customers and reach the growing market of citizen developers.